ciriousjoker/NXTBurner/README.md

 # NXTBurner
 A tool used to create NXTDisks for the NXTPlayer.

 ## Screenshot

 <img src="screenshots/ScreenshotEmpty.png"/>

 ## Installation

-Only Chrome OS devices are supported as the [wallpaper api](https://developer.chrome.com/apps/wallpaper) isn't available on other platforms.
+[Click here](https://github.com/CiriousJoker/NXTBurner/releases/latest) to go to the latest release here on Github.

-[Click here](https://github.com/CiriousJoker/ShufflePaper/releases/latest) to go to the latest release here on Github.
+This software itself requires no installation, however to to playback the generated NXTDisks you need the NXTPlayer.

 ## Legal